-The Conservatives became associated with the trade from the and retained a close ties thereafter.
+The Conservatives became associated with the drinks trade from the 1870s and retained a close ties thereafter.
 Deregulatory legislation was introduced under successive Conservative administrations beginning with the Licensing Act of 1961.
-Sunday opening, the removal of the ‘afternoon gap’, and the de-monopolising Beer Orders were all introduced under Margaret Thatcher, although this latter caused considerable tensions within the brewing industry (Spicer at al., 2012).
+Sunday opening, the removal of the ‘afternoon gap’, and the de-monopolising 1990 Beer Orders were all introduced under Margaret Thatcher, although this latter caused considerable tensions within the brewing industry (Spicer at al., 2012).
 The natural fit between Conservative politics and the interests of the drinks industry is, however, complicated by the traditional role of the Tories as the defenders of moral conservatism and the ‘party of law and order’.
 The defence of economic freedom conflicts with the commitment to police moral transgression, especially where a disinhibitory drug such as alcohol is concerned.

-Historically, alcohol has proved awkward problem for parties seeking to arrive at coherent policy positions.interdepartmental nature of alcohol policy (Baggott, 2012; Cairney and Studlar, ).
+Historically, alcohol has proved an awkward problem for parties seeking to arrive at coherent policy positions.
+This complexity is compounded by the interdepartmental nature of alcohol policy (Baggott, 2012; Cairney and Studlar, 2014).
 While the role of the Home Office in addressing antisocial behaviour and the Department of Health in addressing health implications are longstanding, recently the Health Select Committee identified twelve departments with a direct interest in alcohol policy (Health Committee, 2012, 115).
-Furthermore, relations between these are rarely synergistic (Greenaway, 2011 416-17.
-Not only do departmental perspectives shape ideas about problem definition and policy solutions (Smith, 2012), but the relationship between departments is asymmetrical. involvedAN,These conflicting have consequences for the development of policy ideaswithin.
+Furthermore, relations between these are rarely synergistic (Greenaway, 2011, 416-17.)
+Not only do departmental perspectives shape ideas about problem definition and policy solutions (Smith, 2012), but the relationship between departments is asymmetrical.
+Describing efforts to keep MUP on the policy agenda towards the end of the Labour administration, a former Minister for Public Health noted the departmental hierarchies involved:

-, alcohol policymoved toof During I, activitiesbecame
+JN: Is there a hierarchy of departments on this?

+Interviewee: Yes.

+JN: And is the Treasury the top of the tree?

+Interviewee: Absolutely.
+Well, in this case it would be BIS.
+Treasury would stand as the next one, but what was the DTI, because obviously there were issues of what would happen to the industry, and they were saying, you know, ‘Armageddon’, and we were saying ‘No, it wouldn’t’.
+But it was up to the DoH to clearly demonstrate that, and the DTI was not about to put lots of resources in to settle it for us.

+(Author interview)

+These conflicting policy outlooks and priorities have consequences not only for the development of policy ideas, but also the framework within which policy is considered.

+Framing the ‘Alcohol problem’

+Historically, alcohol policy has been framed in radically different ways.
+In mid-Victorian times there was a division between those seeing alcohol consumption as a moral issue and those couching the debate in terms of individual freedom.
+By the Edwardian period attention moved to the role of alcohol in the ‘Condition of England’ question and supposed national degeneration.
+During World War I, policy was dominated by a concern for national efficiency, followed after 1920 by debates concerning the role of alcohol in leisure activities but also a concern with alcoholism as a ‘disease’ (Greenaway 2003).
+After 1945, when Whitehall rather than Westminster had become the chief venue for policy initiatives, the plethora of government departments involved meant that framing became particularly complex and elastic.